steliost03/RPP/README.md

 ### Optimal path calculation

 The metric with which optimality is pursued is the total distance travelled.
-For the calculation of the optimal path , the following procedure is utilized :
+For the calculation of the optimal path , the following procedure is implemented :

 * An attempt to draw a straight line between the starting and ending points is made.
 If that is possible without an intersection occuring,then the straight path defined by that line is the optimal path, and the algorithm terminates.
 * If a straight line is not possible , then another approach is used.
 From the starting point , a very small line is drawn with direction to the ending point.
 This line is continuously (and slowly with each iteration) increasing in size.
 Upon a 'collision' with an obstacle , two possible paths are created : one which travels in a clockwise manner to the boundary of the obstacle (the modified version)  and one which travels in a counter-clockwise manner.